Noboribetsu Onsen 登別温泉

 Ease into a pool and wash away your pains.
-The hot springs of Noboribetsu are famous, not only for their bounty, but also their variety.
-Natural spring waters flow down from Hell Valley , resulting in naturally created baths.
-The area has been used as a Japanese health resort for over 150 years.
-You can benefit from the cleansing effects too by trying out one of the nine types of water.
+The hot springs of Noboribetsu are famous for not only their bounty but also their variety.
+Natural spring waters flow down from Hell Valley , resulting in naturally created baths and nine types of water.

 The area is most easily accessed by bus or car.

-The Noboribetsu hot springs are considered to be among the top 10 in the country
+The Noboribetsu hot springs are considered among the top ten in the country

-Many hotels have day-use bathing hours for visiting guests, allowing for numerous baths to choose from
+Many hotels have day-use bathing hours for visiting guests, with numerous baths to choose from

-The waters of the area not only bubble up hot, but also full of a number of minerals renowned for their healing properties.
-Milky white sulphur-infused waters, or baths filled with slightly acidic or alkali waters soften and refresh the skin.
-Other salt and metal-rich pools have varying health benefits, which are often proudly listed near the tub in question.
-As a result, spending a day in the baths can be not only relaxing but also revitalizing.
+The mineral-rich waters of the area that bubble up from the ground are renowned for their healing properties.
+Milky-white sulfur-infused waters soften and refresh the skin.
+Other salt-rich and metal-rich pools have different health benefits, which are often proudly listed in the bathing areas of each hotel.
+Spending a day in the baths can be not only relaxing but also revitalizing.

-Before or after your bath take a walk around the shops in town, or further out into the nature-rich neighborhood.
-See where demons are rumored to boil the waters in “Jigoku-dani” (quite literally, Hell Valley).
-Hike through trees that enjoy the warmed earth in the unique primeval forest.
-Look across to the clear waters of Lake Kuttara .
-If you'd like extend your stay, you can book a night at one of the many local hotels and ryokan for a thoroughly relaxing experience.
+Before or after your bath, take a walk around the shops in town or through Hell Valley .
+See where demons are rumored to boil the waters of Jigokudani.
+Hike through trees that enjoy the warmed earth in the unique primeval forest, and look across to the clear waters of Lake Kuttara .
+Book a night at one of the many local hotels and ryokan for a thoroughly relaxing experience.